-- (a) the development, use, and control of atomic energy shall be directed so as to make the maximum contribution to the general welfare, subject at all times to the paramount objective of making the maximum contribution to the common defense and security; and - (b) the development, use, and control of atomic energy shall be directed so as to promote world peace, improve the general welfare, increase the standard of living, and strengthen free competition in private enterprise.
+- (a) the development, use, and control of atomic energy shall be directed so as to make the maximum contribution to the general welfare, subject at all times to the paramount objective of making the maximum contribution to the common defense and security; and - (b) the development, use, and control of atomic energy shall be directed so as to promote world peace, improve the general welfare, increase the standard of living, and strengthen free competition in private enterprise.31

-The AEA provided funds for the research and development of, among other things, the use of atomic energy for the generation of usable commercial energy.
-This established the United States' commitment to investments in the use of nuclear energy for commercial purposes.
-The AEA focused heavily on the licensure and ownership rights of nuclear material used in the production of nuclear generated power.
-At the time, there were serious national security concerns surrounding nuclear energy in part due to the fact that, up until that point, the main use of nuclear energy was for weapons of mass destruction.
+The AEA provided funds for the research and development of, among other things, the use of atomic energy for the generation of usable commercial energy.32 This established the United States' commitment to investments in the use of nuclear energy for commercial purposes.33 The AEA focused heavily on the licensure and ownership rights of nuclear material used in the production of nuclear generated power.34 At the time, there were serious national security concerns surrounding

-&lt;sup>30 Office of Nuclear Energy, Science, and Technology, supra note 2, at 8.
+30 Office of Nuclear Energy, Science, and Technology, supra note 2, at 8.

-&lt;sup>31 Atomic Energy Act, 42 USC § 2011.
+31 Atomic Energy Act, 42 USC § 2011.